ahmedabdalla4/measeq/README.md

 ### Reference Assignment

 With [MeaSeq v0.5.0](https://github.com/phac-nml/measeq/releases/tag/0.5.0), we have simplified the pipeline's running command by not requiring the `--reference` parameter.
 Within this update, we have moved to a per-sample reference assignment based on predicting the input sample's most likely genotype.
 In doing so, we have preset 3 reference files based on three measles virus genotypes (B3, D8, A).
 If a sample is predicted to be one of these genotypes, then the pipeline processes the sample using the corresponding reference FASTA file.
-If the sample's most likely genotype doesn't correspond to one of these genotypes, then the pipeline defaults to using the D8 reference FASTA file for that sample.
+If the sample's most likely genotype doesn't correspond to one of these genotypes, then the pipeline defaults to the set `--default_ref` reference FASTA file which matches the D8 reference genome by default.

 #### Specifying your own reference FASTA file